agu3rra/devsecops-workshop/docs/readme.md

 1. Latency: how frequent do we trigger log retrieval?
 Pooling or event-based?
 1. How to ensure we don't send a gargantuan amount of logs to blobs, so I don't have to sell my kidney to pay for it. 😅
 1. Do we write a pipeline that does `terraform apply` upon receiving updates on this repo?
+1. Define upload path semantics
+1. What happens if they ask me to start sending logs from a new VM?
+Can I have it so, I can simply append the new VM in the list and magic happens?
+Upload paths should allow VM identification to effective blob retrieval.
+1. Encoding of logs before sending so they don't get messed up because of special formatting.
+1. How can I detect if the VM was shutdown and logs are no longer flowing?

 ## Security
 - restrict VNET access via NSG.